Ex-AL MP Bodi arrested in Ctg

 Former Awami League lawmaker Abdur Rahman Bodi has been arrested by a team of Rapid Action Battalion.

-A Rab team arrested Bodi, a former MP of Cox's Bazar-4 constituency, from Panchlaish of Chattogram tonight, said officials from Rab legal and media wing.
+A Rab team arrested Bodi, a former MP of Cox's Bazar-4 constituency, in Panchlaish of Chattogram last night, said officials from Rab legal and media wing.

-He was arrested in a attempt to murder case filed with Teknaf Police Station.
+He was arrested in an attempted murder case filed with Teknaf Police Station.

 On May 3, 2024, Bodi was accused of shooting at a chairman aspirant ahead of the Teknaf Upazila Parishad polls.
 The incident allegedly took place in Moheshkhali Para area of Whykong union.